This story was originally posted on June 7, 2017 and has been updated for the 2019 tournament.

 So how does the tournament work?

 The qualifying rounds start in the fall of the preceding year.
-Various state and regional leagues compete in preliminary rounds within their organizations – the Premier Development League (PDL), National Premier Soccer League (NPSL), United States Adult Soccer Association (USASA) or U.S. Club Soccer – for a spot in the actual tournament.
-The teams who earn those spots are paired off by geographic proximity for the first round of the Open Cup.
+Various amateur leagues compete in preliminary rounds within their organizations – United States Adult Soccer Association (USASA) or U.S. Club Soccer – for a spot in the actual tournament.
+The teams who earn those spots are paired off by geographic proximity with teams from USL League 1 (USL1), USL League 2 (USL2) and National Premier Soccer League (NPSL) for the first round of the Open Cup.

 The home side is determined by a coin toss from the first through third rounds and a random draw for the fourth round and beyond.
 If a match is tied at the end of regulation, two 15-minute extra time halves will be played in their entirety regardless of scoring.
 If the match is still tied at the end of extra time, a penalty shootout will determine the winner.

-The winners of the first round move on, where they are joined by clubs from the second division United Soccer League (USL) in the second round of the tournament.
-Once again, pairings are determined by geographic proximity, with all but one of matchups being between an amateur club and a USL club.
+The winners of the first round move on, where they are joined by clubs from the second division USL Championship (USLC) in the second round of the tournament.
+Once again, pairings are determined by geographic proximity.

 The winners of these matchups move on and are paired up once again by geographic proximity for the third round.
 No new teams join the competition in this stage.

 The fourth round heralds the arrival of MLS clubs, and the structure of the matchups changes slightly.
-Winners from the third round and clubs from the top professional league in the U.S. are grouped into four-team regions and fourth round matches are determined via a random draw.
+Winners from the third round and clubs from the top professional league in the U.S. are grouped into four-team regions and fourth round games are determined via a random draw.
 Each group contains at least one third round winner, with pairs drawn randomly but done so that each third round winner faces an MLS team.
-MNUFC was drawn to face USL's FC Cincinnati in the fourth round with the victor moving on to the Round of 16 to face either Chicago Fire or Columbus Crew SC.
+MNUFC was drawn to face Sporting Kansas City in the Northern Plains pool, with Colorado Rapids taking on New Mexico United in the other matchup.

 So who are the all-time greats of the historic competition?
 Bethlehem Steel and Maccabi Los Angeles reign supreme with five titles each.
 Chicago Fire, Sporting Kansas City and Seattle Sounders sit right behind them with four each, tied for the most titles among MLS clubs.